Nonseparable Sample Selection Models with Censored Selection Rules: Identification of objects of interest

 \section{Identification of objects of interest}

-We account for selection bias through the use of an appropriately constructed control function.
-Accordingly, we first establish the existence of such a function for this model and then define some objects of interest incorporated in (\ref{1})-(\ref{2}).
+We account for selection bias via the use of an appropriately constructed control function.
+We establish the existence of such a function for this model and then define some objects of interest incorporated in (\ref{1})-( \ref{2}).

 Let $\perp\!\!\!\perp$ denote stochastic independence.
 We begin with the following assumption: